matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 * `type`: `"m.room_membership"` to describe that we are allowing access via room membership.
 Future MSCs may define other types.
-* `room`: The room ID to check the membership of.
+* `room_id`: The room ID to check the membership of.
 * `via`: A list of servers which may be used to peek for membership of the room.

 Any entries in the list which do not match the expected format are ignored.
 Thus, if all entries are invalid, the list behaves as if empty and all users without an invite are rejected.

-From the perspective of hee [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`.
+From the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`.
 Additional checks against the `allow` rules are performed during event generation, as described below.